 You can read more about Google Trips on their blog.

 Is this a little creepy, quite convenient or both?
-Let us know in the comments.
+Let me know in the comments.